giancosta86/velvet/README.md

     should-be "Hello\nWorld"
   ```

+  In this example, you could apply any _string-related assertion_ to the output of the `capture` block handler - or even _store the value into a variable_, then apply multiple assertions.

   For a wider range of examples, please refer to its [test script](block-handlers/capture.test.elv).

 ## Tools

-Tools are _utility constructs_ that can be used in _advanced test scripts_; just like assertions and block handlers, they are all available in the _default namespace_ of any test scripts - whereas utility Elvish scripts can access them via the following _module import_:
+Tools are _utility constructs_; just like _assertions_ and _block handlers_, they are all available in the _default namespace_ of any test scripts - whereas utility Elvish scripts can access them via the following _module import_:

 ```elvish
 use github.com/giancosta86/velvet/<VERSION>/tools
 ```

-- `fail-test` takes _no arguments_ and _always fails_ - with a predefined message: it's perfect for _quickly sketching out a new test_ in test iterations - although one can simply omit the test body to obtain the same effect.
+- `fail-test` takes _no arguments_ and _always fails_ - with a predefined message: it's perfect for _quickly sketching out a new test_ in test iterations - although one can simply omit the test body when calling `>>` to obtain the same effect.

 - `run-dual` takes in input - as _an argument_ or _via pipe_ - the output of the `src` command invoked by the caller itself - and spawns an Elvish shell running the **dual script**, i.e., the script having just **.elv** extension.
 This is particularly useful to ensure that _barrel modules_, merely re-exporting symbols, do not contain errors.